-- The land use vulnerability classification for this site is not changing. - The site is currently a brownfield site with one continuous building.
+- The land use vulnerability classification for this site may change from the Less Vulnerable to More Vulnerable category, as residential uses may be included in upper floors as part of an employment-led mixed-use scheme. - The site is currently a brownfield site with one continuous building.
 It is unlikely that the risk of flooding will be increased.